ICELAND IN FEBRUARY

 4. EXPLORE THE WONDERS OF THE SOUTH COAST

-I can not say enough great things about this wonderful tour.
+I cannot say too many great things about this wonderful tour.

-It’s in my opinion – one of the best ‘see it all / do it all’ tour if you want to explore as much as possible in on day.
+It’s one of the best ‘see it all / do it all’ tour if you want to explore as much as possible in one day.

 5. GOLDEN CIRCLE

-It’s a driving tour outside of Reykjavik that combines three fantastic sightseeing spots:
+It’s a driving tour outside of Reykjavik that combines the three fantastic, classic sightseeing spots: